 The Plaza has free Wi-Fi as well as the Malecón.

-Considering the amount of cigar aficionados we can recommend La Casa del Habano on Aldama 170 in Downtown Puerto Vallarta, offers a humidor and a cuban cigar shop.
-On the ground floor there's a cigar friendly bar where you can order from capuccinos, whiskeys to tequila.
+Considering a number of cigar aficionados we can recommend La Casa del Habano on Aldama 170 in Downtown Puerto Vallarta, offers a humidor and a Cuban cigar shop.
+On the ground floor, there's a cigar friendly bar where you can order from cappuccinos, whiskeys to tequila.

 Av Fluvial Vallarta 134, Fracc Fluvial Vallarta, Puerto Vallarta